Cast iron is an iron-carbon alloy with a carbon content ranging from 2.5% to 4%, typically exceeding 2.11%.

 3. Ductile iron

-This kind of cast iron not only has higher mechanical properties than gray cast iron and malleable cast iron, but also has simpler production process than malleable cast iron, and can further improve its mechanical properties through heat treatment, so it is increasingly widely used in production.
+This type of cast iron boasts superior mechanical properties compared to both grey cast iron and malleable cast iron.
+Additionally, its production process is simpler than that of malleable cast iron, and its mechanical properties can be further improved through heat treatment.
+As a result, its usage in production is becoming increasingly widespread.

 Classification and designation of cast iron

-Cast iron is an iron carbon alloy containing more than 2.1% carbon.
+Cast iron is an iron-carbon alloy that contains more than 2.1% carbon.

-It is obtained by remelting cast pig iron (part of steelmaking pig iron) in the furnace and adding ferroalloy, scrap steel and recycled iron to adjust the composition.
+It is produced by re-melting cast pig iron (a component of steelmaking pig iron) in a furnace, and adjusting its composition by adding ferroalloys, scrap steel, and recycled iron.

-The difference between cast iron and pig iron is that cast iron is processed twice, and most of them are processed into iron castings.
+The key difference between cast iron and pig iron is that cast iron undergoes a secondary processing step, and the majority of it is cast into iron castings.

 Designation of cast iron: (according to GB5612-85)

-Various cast iron codes are composed of the first capital letter of the Chinese phonetic alphabet representing the characteristics of the cast iron.
+Cast iron codes are comprised of the first letter of the Chinese alphabet, indicating its specific characteristics.

-When the code letters of two kinds of cast iron names are the same, the capital letters can be distinguished by adding the lowercase letters after the capital letters.
+When two cast iron names have the same code letter, they can be differentiated by adding lowercase letters after the capital letter.

-For cast iron with the same name, if it needs to be subdivided, the first capital letter of Chinese Pinyin with its subdivision characteristics shall be taken and arranged at the back.
+For cast iron with the same name that requires further classification, the first letter of the Chinese Pinyin representing its subclass characteristics is added to the end.